Kgnx7/simple-algorithms/README.md

-í³š Some implementations of simple algorithms in C++ with console interface.
+# ðŸ“š Some implementations of simple algorithms in C++ with console interface.